Franco Giuseppucci

-Franco Giuseppucci ([ˈfraŋko dʒuzepˈputtʃi]; 3 March 1947 – 13 September 1980) was an Italian criminal, and one of the founders and bosses of the Banda della Magliana, an Italian criminal organization based in the city of Rome that was particularly active throughout the late 1970s until the early 1990s.
+Franco Giuseppucci ([ˈfraŋko dʒuzepˈputtʃi]; 3 March 1947 – 13 September 1980) was an Italian criminal, and one of the founders and bosses of the Banda della Magliana, he was an Italian criminal organization based in the city of Rome that was particularly active throughout the late 1970s until the early 1980s.

 Early years

 Franco Giuseppucci was born in the Trastevere district of Rome.
 When he was a teenager he began working at his father's bakery, and from this he gained the nickname "Er Fornaretto" (The Little Baker), however he soon left this job after his father, who was also a robber, was killed in a shootout with the Polizia di Stato.
 A strong fascist sympathizer, with a bust of Benito Mussolini at home, through the propagandist actions for the Italian Social Movement (MSI) Giuseppucci was able to meet up with fellow neo-fascists such as Massimo Carminati, Alessandro Alibrandi and other members of the Nuclei Armati Rivoluzionari (NAR) group that he would later involve in the criminal projects for the Banda della Magliana.

 After leaving the job as a baker he soon found employment as a bouncer for a gambling house in the area of Ostia.
 It is here that Giuseppucci first made contact with the criminals operating in Rome at the time.
 Unlike other neo-fascists such as Carminati, Giuseppucci was more interested in money and wealth and thus closer in mentality to non-political criminal groups.
 In those years, the underworld of Rome was disorganized, with many small groups called batterie, each independent and usually containing 4-6 people, dealing mostly in gambling and some robberies.
 Rome was considered land of conquest for other, already well established criminal organizations such as the Camorra and Cosa Nostra.
 There was a group, the Marsigliesi clan, led by Albert Bergamelli and Laudavino De Sanctis, that had started gaining considerable money through kidnappings and by first introducing small-scale drug trafficking.
 But this was an isolated case in the otherwise bland criminal landscape of the city.